plone/plone.app.registry/README.txt

 Accessing the registry
 ~~~~~~~~~~~~~~~~~~~~~~

-To get or set the value of a record, yoweu must first look up the registry
+To get or set the value of a record, we must first look up the registry
 itself.
 The registry is registered as a local utility, so we can look it up
 with::